TestCentricity/testcentricity_web/README.md

 invoking Cucumber in the command line.
 For instance, the following command invokes Cucumber and specifies that a local instance of Firefox will be used as the target web browser:

-    $ cucumber -p firefox
+    cucumber -p firefox

-The following command specifies that Cucumber will run tests against an instance of Chrome hosted within a Dockerized Selenium Grid environment"
+The following command specifies that Cucumber will run tests against an instance of Chrome hosted within a Dockerized Selenium Grid 4
+environment:

-    $ cucumber -p chrome -p grid
+    cucumber -p chrome -p grid

 The following command specifies that Cucumber will run tests against a local instance of Chrome, which will be used to emulate an iPad Pro in landscape orientation:

-    $ cucumber -p ipad_pro -p landscape
+    cucumber -p ipad_pro -p landscape

-The following command specifies that Cucumber will run tests against an iPad Pro with iOS version 9.3 in an XCode Simulator in landscape orientation:
+The following command specifies that Cucumber will run tests against an iPad Pro (12.9-inch) (5th generation) with iOS version 15.2 in an
+XCode Simulator in landscape orientation:

-    $ cucumber -p ipad_pro_93_sim -p landscape
+    cucumber -p ipad_pro_12_9_15_sim -p landscape

     NOTE:  Appium must be running prior to executing this command

+You can ensure that Appium Server is running by including `-p run_appium` in your command line:

+    cucumber -p ipad_pro_12_9_15_sim -p landscape -p run_appium

-The following command specifies that Cucumber will run tests against a remotely hosted Safari web browser running on an OS X Mojave virtual machine on the BrowserStack service:
+The following command specifies that Cucumber will run tests against a remotely hosted Safari web browser running on a macOS Monterey virtual machine on the BrowserStack service:

-    cucumber -p bs_safari_mojave

-The following command specifies that Cucumber will run tests against a remotely hosted Mobile Safari web browser on an iPhone 6s Plus in landscape orientation running on the BrowserStack service:

-    $ cucumber -p bs_iphone6_plus -p landscape
+    cucumber -p bs_safari_monterey